jacebenson/cedar/docs/docs/cells.md

 You just have to end a filename in "Cell" right?
 Well, while that's basically correct, there is one other thing you should know.

-Redwood looks for all files ending in "Cell" (so if you want your component to be a Cell, its filename does have to end in "Cell"), but if the file 1) doesn't export a const named `QUERY` and 2) has a default export, then it'll be skipped.
+Cedar looks for all files ending in "Cell" (so if you want your component to be a Cell, its filename does have to end in "Cell"), but if the file 1) doesn't export a const named `QUERY` and 2) has a default export, then it'll be skipped.

 When would you want to do this?
 If you just want a file to end in "Cell" for some reason.
 Otherwise, don't worry about it!